Mid-Wilshire Crime Rate Trends — Los Angeles

 Mid-Wilshire is a Central LA neighborhood organized around the Wilshire Boulevard corridor between Western and La Brea.
 Anchored by the Wilshire Country Club, the Larchmont commercial strip, and the Metro D Line's Wilshire/Western station.

-Six categories moved in Mid-Wilshire this March — two one-month below-trend signals and four sustained structural shifts, all running in the same direction.
-The overall shape is a broad, multi-year pullback across property crime, not a single quiet month.
+Six signals surfaced in Mid-Wilshire this April — two one-month below-trend drops and four sustained structural shifts.
+The dominant pattern is a broad, multi-year pullback across property crime: the sustained shifts indicate this isn't a single quiet month but a structural change that has been building across the prior 24 months.

 Notable signals 2